Nevenka Tadić: Early life

-Nevenka's mother Milica (née Konjević) came from the village of Drenovac Radučki in Lika to the village of Brodac near Bijeljina at the age of 16, got married there, and gave birth to a son and two daughters.
+Nevenka Kićanović was born in Bijeljina, Oblast of Tuzla, Kingdom of Serbs, Croats and Slovenes in 1926.
+Her mother Milica (née Konjević) came from the village of Drenovac Radučki in Lika to the village of Brodac near Bijeljina at the age of 16, got married there, and gave birth to a son and two daughters.
 Nevenka's father, Strahinja Kićanović, was a wealthy merchant and landowner, and as a leader of the Agrarian Party in Semberija before the World War II, he was twice a candidate to become a member of the Parliament of Yugoslavia.
-He was killed in 1942 by the Ustashas in the Jadovno concentration camp, during the World War II genocide.
+He was killed in 1942 by the Ustashas in the Jadovno concentration camp, during the World War II genocide of Serbs in the Independent State of Croatia.